1 October, 2019

 - not only accepted but, in fact, universally liked by our developers.

-We’ve prepared a preformatted, ready-to-use template which can be copied straight to Atlassian Jira and then filled out.
+We’ve prepared a preformatted, ready-to-use user stories template which can be copied straight to Atlassian Jira and then filled out.
 Isn’t that cool?

-Keep in mind that this template is flexible and that-depends-friendly.
-Not every section is needed in every project – if you feel like something won’t be useful at all, you can easily delete the unnecessary sections.
+Keep in mind that this user stories template is flexible and that-depends-friendly.
+Not every section is needed in every project – if the product owner feels like something won’t be useful at all, you can easily delete the unnecessary sections.

 h4.
 Pre-conditions * h4.
 Post-conditions * h4.
 Requirements * h4.
 Normal flow # h4.
 Alternative Flow (Name) # h4.
 Data Inputs h6.
 Form Name ||Field name||Type||Mandatory||Editable||Source of data||Validation||Comments|| |Name|Type|Yes|No|User Input|-|-| h4.
 Messages ||Name||Type||Text|| |Name|Type|Text| h4.
 Designs *